 In addition, WPML allows you to translate custom fields, widgets, and other translatable strings generated by WordPress.

 We hope this article helped you learn how to create a WordPress multilingual site with WPML.
-You may also want to see our guide on how to use English WordPress admin on a multilingual site or our expert picks of the best right-to-left (RTL) WordPress themes.
+You may also want to see our guide on using English WordPress admin on a multilingual site or our expert picks of the best right-to-left (RTL) WordPress themes.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.